 High solids silicone roof coatings provide superior moisture resistance compared to other roof sealants, since they’re engineered to wick more moisture for extended periods.
 There’s no need for a primer with a silicone coating.
 Additionally, silicone roof coating systems are durable enough to adhere to most existing roofing substrates.

-These coatings are different than just an asphalt-based layer.
-An asphalt emulsion is a water-based material formed with clay and a blend of inorganic and organic fibers.
+These coatings are different from an asphalt-based layer.
+An asphalt emulsion is a water-based material formed with clay and a blend of organic and inorganic fibers.
 Each coating is available in black, brown, or reflective titanium.
-One of the biggest advantages of an asphalt emulsion is how easily roofers can apply it.
+One of the most significant advantages of an asphalt emulsion is how easily roofers can apply it.

 Many roofing companies prefer asphalt emulsions because the application process takes significantly less time.
 All you need to do is pour 1.5 gallons across the roof and use a push broom to cover the surface.
 Whether you need a roof coating for metal roofs, a restoration layer for EPDM, or a moisture-resistant barrier for an asphalt layer, consider asphalt emulsion.